maptracker/datasciencecoursera/Rnotes.md

       telling a parent that their child is eating paste.
 * Vector
   * Most basic object
-    * Scott says everything in R is a vector - it does not have the concept of scalars.
+    * Scott says instead of scalars R uses vectors-of-lenght-one.
+That is, if you need to represent a single number, it's not a scalar object, but rather a vector with one entry.
+Presumably that's why when you evaluate just `4.3` R will reply `[1] 4.3`; the "[1]" is a reminder that R views this as a vector with one element, which is the double 4.3.
   * Must contain homogenous (same class) entries
   * Creation
     * `vector()`